karthikponna/Bitcoin_Price_Prediction_MLOps/README.md

 🛤️ Here's the process breakdown:

 1. **run_pipeline.py**: Initiates the training pipeline.
-2. **ingest_data:** Fetch raw data from MongoDB using an API into a pandas DataFrame.
+2. **ingest_data:** Fetchs raw data from MongoDB using an API into a pandas DataFrame.
-3. **clean_data:** Remove unnecessary columns, handle missing values, and prepare the data for processing.
+3. **clean_data:** Removes unnecessary columns, handle missing values, and prepare the data for processing.
 4. **feature_engineering:** Create and scale features to optimize model performance.
 5. **steps/data_splitter:** Split the dataset into training and testing subsets for validation.
-6. **steps/model_training:** Train an LSTM model and track it using [MLflow autologging](https://www.mlflow.org/docs/latest/tracking.html).
+6. **steps/model_training:** Trains an LSTM model and track it using [MLflow autologging](https://www.mlflow.org/docs/latest/tracking.html).
 7. **steps/model_evaluation:** Evaluate the model and log performance metrics with MLflow autologging [MLflow autologging](https://www.mlflow.org/docs/latest/tracking.html).

 ![Traning Pipeline](assets/training_pipeline.png)